 EXCELLENT CONDITION.
 UNIT HAS BEEN TESTED AND RESET TO FACTORY DEFAULTS.
-COMES WITH ORIGINAL PACKAGING.
+MAY NOT COME WITH ORIGINAL PACKAGING.

 Replacing their G703 lineup, the metallic copper 17.3" Republic of Gamers G703GI Notebook from ASUS is designed for gaming, thanks to an NVIDIA GeForce GTX 1080 graphics card with 8GB of GDDR5X RAM, a Full HD 1920 x 1080 display, G-Sync technology, a 144 Hz refresh rate, a response time of 3 ms (GtG), wide viewing angles, and 72% NTSC color gamut coverage.
 The core of this system is driven by an unlocked Intel Core i9-8950HK processor and 32GB of 2666 MHz DDR4 RAM.
 Storage is provided by two 256GB NVMe PCIe SSDs, which are configured in RAID 0 for improved performance, as well as a 2TB hard drive.
 The G703GI has also been built with 802.11ac Wi-Fi and a Republic of Gamers Aura RGB keyboard (individual key).
 The installed operating system is Windows 10 Pro Signature Edition (64-bit) and included is an XBox module and an AC adapter.